botpress/documentation-v12/docs/conversation-studio/tutorials/inter-bot-communication.md

 :::tip
 The reason we use triple mustaches (`{{{ ... }}}`) is to prevent Botpress from escaping the special characters found in the variables.
 :::

-### Conclusion

-That's it!
-You now have the basic structure in place to allow inter-bot collaboration.